douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

 ## Requiring the fetchai-ledger-api NPM Module

-- whilst in this demo the above `npm install` will handle the installation of the NPM Module the below command can be used one can install the module like so in your own projects
+- Whilst in this demo  `npm install` handles the installation of our NPM Module use the below command to install it in your own project
 ```
 npm install -i fetchai-ledger-api
 ```